NathStevo97/certifications-notes/kubernetes/CKAD/08_Persistent-Volumes/01_Volumes.md

 # 8.1 - Volumes

 - In practice, Docker containers are ran on a "need-to-use" basis.
-  - They only exist for a short amount of time
+  - They only exist for a short amount of time / are ephemeral.
   - Once the associated job or process is complete, they're taken down, along with any associated data.

 - To persist data associated with a container, one can attach a volume.